wxwilcke/gladoss/README.md

     b) Watch the result on terminal B. Reports will be published after the second encounter of a state from the same device, and validation will be skipped for the first ten encounters.

 6) Terminate the simulator and GLADoSS by pressing *CTRL-C* several times.

+## Custom Adaptor

+Adaptors form the bridge between GLADoSS and the various knowledge producers or relays, handling incoming and outgoing communication as well as the translation between various data formats.
+Custom adaptors can be used to enable GLADoSS to work in different environments and with different forms of data.

+To create a custom adaptor

+1) Create a new Python file in `gladoss/adaptors`.

+2) Create a new class in the just-created file.
+This class must be a subclass of the abstract base class `Adaptor`.

+3) Write the necessary procedures.
+These procedures are defined in the abstract base class, and include

+    - procedures to set the headers and body of the various HTTP requests
+    - procedures to translate the incoming data to N-Triples format
+    - procedures to publish (and optionaly translate) the validation report

+In addition, a procedure has to be written that creates one on more connections, one per endpoint.
+If necessary, an initialisation and clean-up hook can also be used that will run before and after establishing the connection, and a context dictionary can be used to share data between procedures.

 ---